Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

   **When the crank is pulled**, the symbols spin wildly before clattering into place with the satisfying click of brass levers locking into position.
     - A soft chime accompanies a win, while the faint scent of oil and ozone lingers in the air.

-- Some boxes contain Black Lotus. ()
+- Some boxes contain Black Lotus. (touching the flower poisons your skin, giving you a rash.)
+  procedure: Dry flower, soak in tar and rinse with strong vegetable soap.
+Dry crispy in oven. crush to powder. mix with animal fat as cream to smear behind the lips or sniff dry.

 - Someone involved with The Stockpile Business summoned animated objects to hide some evidence.
   [Animated Broom (1/4)](dm/monsters.md#animated-broom)